sycarion/querquedule/README.md

 The original idea came from a tweet by [@BlueBerryyRRH](https://twitter.com/BlueBerryyRRH/status/1232999970258722817).
 I didn't know that this was also a game that I've always wanted to play.
 Faced with this knowledge, I created it.

 Also thanks to the [phrontistery](http://phrontistery.info/) for helping me find the name of a species of teal that is the name of this game.
+For help with pronouncing it, I refer you to [Emma Saying](https://www.youtube.com/watch?v=gKleTSsvSsQ).

 ## License